Create a Tobacco- and Vape-Free School

 Policy Adoption Timeline

 Implementing or strengthening a tobacco-free policy can be a long but rewarding process.
 The steps and timeline for adopting a new policy can look different for every school, but the approaches remain the same.
 Generally, the best time to start adopting a new policy is in the fall, with the goal of policy implementation during the spring semester.

 - Familiarize yourself with information about tobacco and vape products and why they are a concern on your school’s campus.

 - Educate your school’s administrators and staff about e-cigarettes and vapor products.
 Make them aware of your goal to implement or strengthen the school’s tobacco-free policy.

-- Utilize the School Tobacco-Free Policy Checklist to evaluate your school’s current policy and identify how it could be strengthened.
+- Use the School Tobacco-Free Policy Checklist to evaluate your school’s current policy and identify how it could be strengthened.

 - Establish or connect with a youth engagement group.

 - Present to the school board and administrators about health concerns around vaping, prevalence among youth and best practices for addressing tobacco use in schools.

 - Highlight that a comprehensive tobacco-free policy is an effective way to prevent youth tobacco use and initiation.

 - If the school board passes the proposed policy changes, begin working with administration to develop a communication, implementation and enforcement plan.
 To get started, use the Sample E-Cigarette Advisory Letter for Parents, Sample Tobacco Policy Staff Memo and Sample Tobacco Policy Parent Letter.

 - Gather and share signage, prevention and cessation resources throughout your school once the new policy begins.
 Well-Ahead Louisiana provides tobacco-free school signage to schools across the state.
 To request free signs, email: email@example.com.